ndawe/pyAMI/docs/examples/api.rst

    # ami cmd SearchQuery -sql="select logicalDatasetName from dataset where \
    # dataType='AOD' and version like '%r3542' and datasetNumber=146932" \
    # -project=mc12_001 -processingStep=production

    argv=[]
    argv.append("SearchQuery")

+   # SQL syntax - goes to a specific catalogue

    argv.append(
       "-sql=select logicalDatasetName from dataset where "